SankalpGupta2001/online-quiz/README.md

-Here are the steps which i have done in assignments.
+Here are the steps that I have done in assignments.